AnetaTexler/FaceBlit/README.md

 * For the given style exemplar, the `addNewStyle(...)` function
   * detects facial landmarks and creates text file with coordinates (e.g. `lm_monalisa.txt`)
     * the file is saved into `FaceBlit/app/src/main/res/raw`
-    * a window with drawn landmarks will appear, please, check the precision of detected landmarks and fix them manually if needed in order to deliver best style transfer results; coordinates are in the text file in following order:
+    * a window with drawn landmarks will appear, please, check the precision of detected landmarks and fix them in the text file manually if needed; points have to be very precise in order to deliver best style transfer results; coordinates are in the text file in following order:

       ![Landmarks](docs/landmarks.png)
   * generates lookup table (e.g. `lut_monalisa.bytes`),